 Senna 7.5mg tablets One or Two at night, STAT Ibuprofen 400mg tablets 400mg STAT, repeat every 8 hours Loratadine 10mg tabs 10mg STAT, max once daily Paracetamol 500mg tab & Sol tab Once only, 2 tablets, 1-2 tablet per admin, 1-2 tablets per dose, leaving a Four to Six hour gap in-between doses.
 Max 8 tablets in 24 hours.
-For maximum 1 days.
-Peptac 5-20 ml per admin, Once only
+For maximum 3 days in 28 day period.
+(Packs of 16 may be supplied and recorded on S1 for mild to moderate pain/pyrexia related to winter viruses including COVID-19, influenza and dental pain Peptac 5-20 ml per admin, Once only

-- 3.11.2 In addition to homely remedies HMP Birmingham run a Pharmacy Minor Ailment Scheme for access to a wider range of P and GSL medications via N-force kiosk triage process. - 3.11.3 Principles of administration of a homely remedy.
+3.11.2 In addition to homely remedies HMP Birmingham run a Pharmacy Minor Ailment Scheme for access to a wider range of P and GSL medications via N-force kiosk triage process and Pharmacy Technician led clinics.

+3.11.3 Principles of administration of a homely remedy.